atrodondi/atrodondi-gmail.com/README.md

     **node file_name.js command argument**

 4. User should be able to enter any command followed by any number of words to get the corresponding information.
-The console will let you know if something went wrong, and if so, just check your commands or arguments and try again!
+If a wrong command is entered, nothing will happen except the command will be logged and the command line will await a proper command with or without params.
+Simply retry trping command.

  # Why is this useful?